kcmerrill/writing/Knight Walker/Chapter 2 - Pontification.md

 “He’s going to die, you know this.
 Do the right thing doctor.
 Leave your findings in the GENISIS folder and return it to me at once” the man ordered and turned to leave the room.

-I closed my eyes and I could hear the faint sobs coming from Dr. O. A few moments had passed, a few deep breathes and a few sniffles and into my arm flowed a warm rush of fluids entering my body.
+I closed my eyes and I could hear the faint sobs coming from Dr. O. A few moments had passed, a few deep breathes and a few sniffles and into my arm flowed a warm sensation quickly flowing throughout my body.

 Not a moment later the sleeping pill had kicked in and my world slowly faded to black.